Magnetic shielding in the atomic hydrogen anion: Summary

 \section{Summary}

 We have presented a highly accurate calculation of the nuclear magnetic shielding in the hydrogen anion using the NRQED theory.
 The magnetic shielding constant is obtained with an accuracy of nine-parts-per-trillion (9 ppt) by rigorously calculating finite nuclear mass and relativistic effects with high numerical accuracy, as well as by estimating the effects of the higher-order corrections.
+Inclusion of these effects has allowed us to obtain the shielding constant with the relative uncertainty of 0.37 ppm.
 The final value of the constant of $^1$H$^-$ is $\sigma = 24.243\,189(9) \times 10^{-6}$.
 This result will allow for a stringent test of the NRQED theory of magnetic shielding as well as for verification of CPT symmetry by comparison of proton-to-antiproton magnetic moments.

 Additionally, this calculation illustrates the importance of the first-principle theoretical approach for the effects of finite nuclear mass effects on the magnetic properties of light atoms.
 Obtained results may be used to test and validate common quantum-chemical methods for the calculation of magnetic properties of atoms and molecules by testing those methods on the simple case of the nuclear magnetic shielding of H$^-$.